 STEM is a curriculum based on the idea of educating students in four specific disciplines – science, technology, engineering and mathematics – in an interdisciplinary and applied approach.
 Rather than teach the four disciplines as separate and discrete subjects, STEM integrates them into a cohesive learning paradigm based on real-world applications.

 How did I get into STEM?

-At first, if anyone reads the definition, STEM sounds really cool and a majority of parents (especially Asians) convince their children to take up a STEM course as it’s one of the highest-paying jobs.
+At first, if anyone reads the definition, STEM sounds really cool and a majority of parents (especially Asians) convince their children to take up a STEM course as it can help one get into some really well-paid professions.
 It can be a high point of qualification for certain families, so much so that their children might need to take a free az-900 practice test or a similar mock paper(s), before they can get to the real test.
 However, for me, it was slightly different.